Designed Exclusively for APT guests

 These once-in-a-lifetime moments allow you to experience an unforgettable world of exclusive moments, incredible cultures and charming surprises

-Welcome to Broome, a former pearling port and an ideal stepping stone to your Kimberley Coast adventure.
-After your arrival on the stunning Indian Ocean coast, we will transfer you to your luxury ship, Le Laperouse.
+Welcome to Broome, an ideal stepping stone to your Kimberley Coast adventure.
+After your arrival, we will transfer you to your luxury ship, Le Soleal.
 Get to know your expedition team and APT cruise director at a welcome briefing before dinner.

 Explore Talbot Bay and Cyclone Creek.
 Accompanied by your Expedition Team Leader, you’ll weave nimbly past the dramatic folds of rock formations, keeping a look out for local wildlife.Daily :